 A request for withdrawal from course may be initiated by a student.
-The grade will be recorded as a "W" with no grade points or credit hours earned by the student.
-The student will also be required to pay the full amount for the course.
-Students who are withdrawn for cheating in class or for disciplinary reasons will receive an "XF" on their transcript.
+The grade will be recorded as a "W" with no grade points or credit hours earned by the student if the withdrawal is completed prior to the posted deadline.
+Students who withdraw will also be required to pay the full amount for the course.
+Students who are withdrawn by an instructor for cheating in class or for disciplinary reasons will receive a failing grade for the course (a grade of "F" or an "XF") on their transcript.
 Classes from which a student has withdrawn are not calculated into the student's grade point average.